Deep Learning for Constrained Utility Maximisation: Introduction

-A common drawback of numerical methods for stochastic control problems is their complexity with dimension of the space in which either the state or control processes reside.
+A typical drawback of numerical methods for stochastic control problems is that their complexity increases dramatically with increases in the state and control dimensions.
 Often some grid method or exhaustive search of the underlying state space is required to find optimal trajectories, which is computationally inefficient for high dimensional state spaces.
 It is claimed that machine learning methods provide a solution for this dimensionality problem \cite{grohs2018proof}.
-Numerical results show efficient solving of PDEs with up to thousands of variables \cite{beck2019deep, beck2017machine, E2017}.
+Numerical results show efficient solving of PDEs with the state space dimension in the thousands \cite{beck2019deep, beck2017machine, E2017}.
 These PDE solvers form the basis of our generic stochastic control problem solver, which is the first algorithm presented in this paper.
 The problems are transformed into forward-backward stochastic differential equations (FBSDEs) using the Feynman-Kac formula and the Stochastic Maximum Principle (SMP).
 The PDE that we solve is the Hamilton-Jacobi-Bellman (HJB) equation, a highly nonlinear PDE that is often impossible to solve analytically, or even numerically if the dimensionality is high.
 This paper introduces a control variable into the PDE, that is constrained to some convex set.
 This drastically increases the complexity and takes the problem out of the scope of \cite{E2017,beck2017machine} unless the control can be found analytically.
 We show how machine learning can overcome this difficulty and produce highly accurate value approximations with comparatively low runtime.